lyndoncore/lyndon/README.md

 		-
 		-
 		-
+  4.  set all Image files:
+    -
+    -
+    -

+6. Run all tests in the Testing section below.

-6. Invalidate Caches at Edge locations with a CloudFront invalidation.
+7. Invalidate Caches at Edge locations with a CloudFront invalidation.

 # Working in Dev enviornment